 About

-James Atkinson is a 2023-2025 BBC Radio 3 New Generation Artist and the winner of the Royal Over-Seas League Singers Prize 2022, first prize at the Maureen Lehane Vocal Awards 2018, and first prize and the Audience Prize at the Somerset Song Prize 2019.
+James Atkinson was a 2023-2025 BBC Radio 3 New Generation Artist and the winner of the Royal Over-Seas League Singers Prize 2022, first prize at the Maureen Lehane Vocal Awards 2018, and first prize and the Audience Prize at the Somerset Song Prize 2019.
 He is a graduate of the Royal College of Music Opera Studio, where he studied with Alison Wells.

 James has given recitals at Wigmore Hall, the Oxford International Song Festival, Lied Festival Victoria de los Ángeles, Beethovenfest Bonn, Klosters Music, the Hay Festival, the Lammermuir Festival, the London Song Festival, the Aldeburgh Festival, the Glenarm Festival of Voice, the North Norfolk Music Festival and the Ludlow English Song Weekend.